TNG/if-webpage-plugins/src/lib/green-hosting/README.md

 ## observations

-- `url`: the url of web page that is checked for green hosting.
+- `url`: the url of the web page that is checked for green hosting.

 ## Returns

-- `green-hosting`: boolean indicating whether a web page is hosted green or not according to the Green Web Foundation's [green web check database](https://www.thegreenwebfoundation.org/green-web-check/).
+- `green-hosting`: Boolean or undefined, indicating whether a web page is hosted green or not according to the Green Web Foundation's [green web check database](https://www.thegreenwebfoundation.org/green-web-check/).
+Undefined is returned if the domain could not be extracted from the url.
+- `timestamp`: If timestamp and duration are missing, the plugin writes the current timestamp.
+- `duration`: If timestamp and duration are missing, the plugin sets duration to 0.
+(The plugin makes a web request whose duration is of no interest to the plugin author.)

 ## Error Handling